LikeHackerMan/Youtube-to-MP3-Converter-Mac/README.md

 NOTE: The section where it says to Enter File Name, you do not need to enter the file name since it doesn't work.

 UPDATE: Windows version coming soon

+# Bugs and Suggestions

+Feel free to make a Bug report and I will try my best to resolve the issue

+Feel free to make any suggestions and I will take them in consideration